-With a staff of more than 40, we are one of the larger firms of organ builders internationally: a fact which, though unimportant in itself, might surprise even our ambitious founder.
+With a staff of nearly 50, we are one of the larger firms of organ builders internationally: a fact which, though unimportant in itself, might surprise even our ambitious founder.
 He would also be pleased to know that his descendants are among our shareholders 150 years on.

 Looking to the future, we are proud of our apprentice training programme.
 Our skilled organ builders are the foundation of our success, and many of them stay with us throughout their working lives.
 An awareness of international trends and techniques has been augmented in recent years by interaction with craftsmen from other European countries.
 Our tonal ideas have naturally developed over the years, but Arthur Harrison would still recognise the colourful and meticulously-blended sound of a modern Harrison organ.